204039643/02-responsive-portfolio/README.md

 ## Installation

-Clone my Github reposity to your local machine: https://github.com/204039643/02-responsive-portfolio
+Fork and/or clone my GitHub repository to your local machine:

 ## Usage

-1. Open local repository in VS code (code .).
+1. Open in your web browser, either on a PC or mobile device: https://204039643.github.io/Justin-Sykes-Portfolio/
-2. Navigate to the index.html, portfolio.html, contact.html, or style.css files in the editor to view.
+2. Using the Navbar, select which page to interest view: About Me, Portfolio, Contact.
-3. To view in your web browser, with the index.html file selecetd in the editor, right-click and select 'Open in default browser'.
+3. On the Portfolio page, I've included 4 recent projects that I've completed personally or were a team member.
+Click the image to view the respective web app in a new window (tab).
+Also included are links to respective GitHub repository.
-4. Adjust width of browser window to observe how each pages is responsive in order to accomodate mobile viewports.
+4. Adjust width of browser window to observe how each pages is responsive in order to accommodate mobile viewports.

 ## Credits